NVIDIA/spark-rapids/docs/get-started/getting-started-alluxio.md

 There are two ways to leverage Alluxio in RAPIDS.

-1. Explicitly specify the Alluxio path.
+1. Explicitly specify the Alluxio path

    This may require user to change code.
 For example, change